core-wg/senml-spec/draft-ietf-core-senml.md

 same way as the Portable Operating System Interface (POSIX) "seconds since the epoch" {{TIME_T}}.

+Because time values up to 2^28 are used for presenting time relative to "now" and Time and Base Time are added together, care must be taken to ensure that the sum does not inadvertently become greater and 2^28 (i.e., absolute time) when relative time was intended to be used.

 Obviously, "now"-referenced SenML records are only useful within a specific communication context (e.g., based on information on when the SenML pack, or a specific record in a SensML stream, was sent) or